thorek1/MacroModelling.jl/docs/src/tutorials/estimation.md

 Note that we have to write one parameter definition per line.

-## Load data, declare observables, and write moments mapping to distribution parameters
+## Load data and declare observables

 Given the equations and parameters, we only need the data and define the observables to be able to estimate the model.
 First, we load in the data from a CSV file (using the CSV and DataFrames packages) and convert it to a `KeyedArray` (using the AxisKeys package).
 Furthermore, we log transform the data provided in levels, and define the observables of the model.
 Last but not least we select only those variables in the data which are declared observables in the model.